biocypher/project-template/README.md

 The main components of the BioCypher pipeline are the `create_knowledge_graph.py`, the configuration in the `config` directory, and the adapter module in the `template_package` directory.
-The latter can be used to publish your own adapters (rename the `template_package` directory to your package name and replace the example adapter with your own).
+The latter can be used to publish your own adapters (see below).
 You can also use other adapters from anywhere on GitHub, PyPI, or your local machine.

 **The BioCypher ecosystem relies on the collection of adapters (planned, in development, or already available) to inform the community about the available